cometa-rocks/cometa/README.md

 	`./backend/selenoid/deploy_selenoid.sh -n 3`.

-	This will configure and pull the three newest Docker images with virtual browsers for Selenoid.
+	This will configure and pull the three newest Docker images with virtual browsers.

 	Selenoid image are the browser that you will be able use and select in Co.Meta.